raymondEhlers/OVERWATCH/doc/source/index.rst

 =============

-These tools allow convenient testing of the various components of this project, including providing a full server stack to test the WSGI capbilities of the Web App.
+These tools allow convenient testing of the various components of this project, including providing a full server stack to test the WSGI capabilities of the Web App.
 More tools will be added as they are developed.

 .. toctree::